-Join Chad Perkins for an in-depth discussion in this video Applying Optical Flares, part of Up and Running with Optical Flares.
+Join Chad Perkins for an in-depth discussion in this video Applying Optical Flares, part of Learning Optical Flares.

 Let's take a look at how to apply and work with optical flares.
 Now, at this point if you're watching this training series, hopefully you know how to apply an effect.
 So that's not a big deal, but there are some things with using optical flares that you should be aware of.
 So in this comp I'm going to go to Layer > New > Solid.
 Just make it the same size as the comp.
 Any color.
 Click OK, and I'm going to apply the optical flares effect.
 Now what I want to show you here, is at the very, the the bottom of the effect here we have a render mode.